What you need to know about bonds:

 A bond will be priced as a certain percentage of the total amount of the bond, and this as well varies from one industry to the next.

-Four surety bond types used in the construction industry are…
+Four types used in the construction industry are…

 - Contractor License

 - Bid Bond

 Why are they so important?
-A surety will help you avoid stressful situations such as your project left hanging, by guaranteeing you that once the defined project begins, it’s bound to reach completion.
+They help you avoid stressful situations such as your project left hanging, by guaranteeing you that once the defined project begins, it’s bound to reach completion.
 You, as the owner (Obligee) will go around looking for the best contractor in town (principal) to help you with your project.

 Then the contractor will come to us for proper bonding.
 Now, if the principal (contractor) fails to deliver/defaults, we are obliged to find you another contractor to finish the project, or we can compensate you for the financial loss suffered.

 As per above bonding definition, it is apparent that we are here to give the bond owner peace of mind and helping them get engaged in other projects that require their attention.

-Besides giving peace of mind, surety gives the owner of a project the following benefits;
+Besides giving peace of mind, they gives the owner of a project the following benefits;

 - Lowers the cost of a project through competitive bidding